-Now a popular destination for water recreation, it was long littered with the wrecks of steamers and barges, and mariners untold met their ends in its watery depths.
+Now a popular destination for water recreation—fishing, kayaking, and water skiing, in particular—it was long littered with the wrecks of steamers and barges, and mariners untold met their ends in its watery depths.

 "When you think about it, it's actually quite chilling," says Mark Lewis, executive director of the Greater Parkersburg Convention and Visitors Bureau.

-"Here, where so many people frolic enjoyably in the water, captains were once apprehensive, though, of course, the river has changed greatly since those wild and wooly days."
+"Here, where people frolic so enjoyably in the water, captains were once apprehensive, though, of course, the river has changed since those wild and wooly days."

-Sternwheelers filled with tourists now ply the river between Parkersburg's Point Park and historic Blennerhassett Island; and kayaks, pontoons, and speed boats wander ceaselessly along the river and upstream on the Little Kanawha River.
+Sternwheelers filled with tourists now ply the river between Parkersburg's Point Park and historic Blennerhassett Island; and kayaks, pontoons, and speed boats wander ceaselessly along the Ohio and the Little Kanawha River.

 The river has also been tamed by navigation improvements, and the Ohio River Islands National Wildlife Refuge now protects much of the habitat along the river, the waters of which are now running remarkably clean.